kubecost/cost-prediction-action/README.md

 # Kubernetes Cost Prediction Action

-Predict the cost of Kubernetes resource specs (manifests) in CI!
+Predict the cost of Kubernetes manifests (specs) in CI!
 Make cost decisions before merging changes.

-This is a GitHub Action, powered by [Kubecost](https://docs.kubecost.com/install-and-configure/install), to make cost predictions for K8s workloads before they are applied to your cluster.
+This is a [GitHub Action](https://docs.github.com/en/actions), powered by [Kubecost](https://docs.kubecost.com/install-and-configure/install), to make cost predictions for K8s workloads before they are applied to your cluster.
 It _does not_ require you to have Kubecost installed, but will have highly-accurate cost and usage information for your environment if you do.